lawrence3067/ICS-45C-HW4/README.md

 ## 1.1 string.hpp

-In a file named `string.hpp`, declare a `String` class which is implemented as a pointer to C-string. **Note that there are changes to class `String` from Homework 3, so be sure to start with the new `string.hpp` provided for here.** (For the remainder of this document, `string.hpp` refers to the new version you implement for Homework 4).
+In a file named `string.hpp`, declare a `String` class which is implemented as a pointer to C-string. **Note that there are changes to class `String` from Homework 3, so be sure to start with the new `string.hpp` provided here.** (For the remainder of this document, `string.hpp` refers to the new version you implement for Homework 4).

 Class `String `has only one data member named buf, which is a pointer to a C-string, which is an array of char.